stashed/docs/docs/addons/mariadb/helm/index.md

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
-- Install Stash in your cluster following the steps [here](/docs/setup/README.md).
+- Install Stash Enterprise in your cluster following the steps [here](/docs/setup/install/enterprise.md).
-- Install MariaDB addon for Stash following the steps [here](/docs/addons/mariadb/setup/install.md).
-- If you are not familiar with how Stash backup and restore MariaDB databases, please check the following guide [here](/docs/addons/mariadb/overview.md).
+- If you are not familiar with how Stash backup and restore MariaDB databases, please check the following guide [here](/docs/addons/mariadb/overview/index.md).

 You have to be familiar with following custom resources: